as/script/README.md

-# Repository of one line scripts for various things
+# Repository of scripts for various things